What is the 2022 Yosemite Valley Circulation Pilot and how long will it last?

 What will happen to the emergency vehicle/bus lanes during the pilot?

-During the pilot, the bus lanes along Southside and Northside Drives will be open for use by all vehicles.
-Since traffic congestion is expected to be reduced during the pilot, the bus lanes will not be necessary.
+The bus lanes along Southside and Northside Drives will be open for use by all vehicles.
+Since traffic congestion is expected to move comparatively freely, it will not be necessary to reserve a lane for transit and emergency vehicles.

 How will the pilot affect large vehicles?

 During the pilot, vehicles longer than 30 feet will not be permitted on Sentinel Drive.
 To travel between Southside and Northside Drives, vehicles longer than 30 feet must cross the river via Stoneman Bridge (near Curry Village) and El Capitan Bridge (near El Capitan Meadow).
-This is due to the use of temporary barriers during the pilot.
-(If the park decides to make the road and intersection changes permanent, permanent design changes will accommodate large vehicles on Sentinel Drive.)
+Sentinel Drive intersections will not have adequate clearance for larger vehicles with greater turning requirements.